IAmContent/roscore-novnc/README.md

 Then for example, to run rviz in the bash shell:
 > rosrun rviz rviz

-Open the UI in a browser at http://localhost:8080/vnc.html
+Open the UI in a browser at http://localhost:8080/vnc.html , changing _localhost_ to your server name or IP address if you have deployed to a different host.

 See: